qxzjy/dsfs-ft-34-certification/BLOCK_5/01_GETAROUND/README.md

 It solves the late checkout issue but also potentially hurts Getaround/owners revenues: we need to find the right trade off.

-In addition, we were asked to work on a price optimizer for ownerss to suggest them an optimal price based on all the characteristics of all the rentals that had already taken place.
+In addition, we were asked to work on a price optimizer for owners to suggest them an optimal price based on all the characteristics of all the rentals that had already taken place.

 ## Web pages